stephenwade/festival/README.md

 ## Building

-- `pnpm build` will bundle the application for production.
+- `npm run build` will bundle the application for production.
-- `pnpm start` will serve the bundled application.
+- `doppler run -- npm start` will serve the bundled application.

 ## Testing